 José Huizar, MA

-José joins our team at Child Advocates as the new Case Manager.
-With the recent completion of his M.A. in Applied Anthropology from San Diego State University in 2015, he brings with him a background in international research.
+Before joining Child Advocates of Placer County, José completed his M.A. in Applied Anthropology from San Diego State University in 2015, where he developed a background in international research.

 As a graduate student, José completed his thesis work in a rural community in Oaxaca, Mexico, where he worked alongside a community support group for elders who had been left behind by migrant family members.
 In addition, he led a U.S.-Mexico research team that examined the process of deportation at shelters in Tijuana, Baja California.
 His passion for helping those who are most vulnerable has also led him to volunteer at a children’s after school mentoring program in Oaxaca, Mexico, and at a center for unaccompanied immigrant children in San Diego, California.